-These central questions mainly concern the so called static aspects of organizations.
-Such questions are: which kind of relation does it hold between an organization and its members?
-What is necessary for a certain agent in order for him/her to be a member of an organization?
-Which is the relation holding between the roles in an organization and its normative layer?
-In other words, what is important for this analysis is to isolate the fundamental entities of the social/organizational domain and to characterize the relations holding among them, taking them - in some sense for given, thus without considering their origin1.
-Along these lines, in this paper we will especially underline the importance of norms in determining the nature of social entities and relations in the internal dimension (among members inside the organization and between organizations and their members) rather than in the external one (among different organizations), even though we will address some preliminary inquiries to the latter subject as well.
-More precisely, with respect to the internal dimension, we give a formal characterization based on an accurate informal analysis, while relatively to the external dimension, at this stage we just sketch some general hypotheses that constitute the bases for the prosecution of the work.
+These central questions mainly concern the so-called static aspects of organisations.
+Such questions are: Which kind of relation does it hold between an organisation and its members?
+What is necessary for a certain agent in order for him/her to be a member of an organisation?
+Which is the relation holding between the roles in an organisation and its normative layer?
+In other words, what is important for this analysis is to isolate the fundamental entities of the social/organisational domain and to characterise the relations holding among them, taking them - in some sense - for given, thus without considering their origin.
+Along these lines, in this paper we will especially underline the importance of norms in determining the nature of social entities the internal and relations in dimension (among members inside the organisation and between organisations and their members) rather than in the external one (among different organisations), even though we will address some preliminary inquiries to the latter subject as well.
+More precisely, with respect to the internal dimension, we give a formal characterisation based on an accurate informal analysis, while relatively to the external dimension; at this stage we just sketch some general hypotheses that constitute the bases for the prosecution of the work.

-An ontological analysis of organizations is the first, fundamental and ineliminable pillar on which to build a precise and rigourous enterprise modelling.
-An ontological analysis makes explicit the social structure that underlies every organizational settings.
+An ontological analysis of organisations is the first, fundamental and ineliminable pillar on which to build a precise and rigorous enterprise modelling.
+An ontological analysis makes explicit the social structure that underlies every organisational setting.

-The study carried out in this paper will rely on DOLCE (Descriptive Ontology for Linguistic and Cognitive Engineering), an already existing foundational ontology that has been developed at the Laboratory for Applied Ontology (LOA) of the Institute for Cognitive Sciences and Technology of the Italian Research National Council (see Masolo et al. (2003)).
+The study carried out in this paper will rely on descriptive ontology for linguistic and cognitive engineering (DOLCE), an already existing foundational ontology that has been developed at the Laboratory for Applied Ontology (LOA) of the Institute for Cognitive Sciences and Technology of the Italian Research National Council (see Masolo et al., 2003).